 Create jobs that run on your schedule

-Azure Scheduler lets you create jobs in the cloud that reliably invoke services inside and outside of Azure—such as calling HTTP/S endpoints or posting messages to Azure Storage queues, Azure Service Bus queues, or Azure Service Bus topics.
-You can choose to run jobs right away, on a recurring schedule, or at some point in the future.
+Azure Scheduler lets you create jobs in the cloud that invoke services inside and outside of Azure—such as calling HTTP/S endpoints or posting messages to Azure Storage queues or Azure Service Bus queues or topics.
+Run jobs right away, on a recurring schedule, or at some point in the future.

 Ideal for recurring actions, daily maintenance, developers

-Scheduler is great for recurring actions—for example, periodically gathering data from Twitter into a feed.
+Scheduler is great for recurring actions, such as periodically gathering data from Twitter into a feed.
 It is also ideal for cleaning up logs, kicking off routine backups and other application maintenance tasks.
-Developers can also integrate Scheduler into their applications.
+You can also integrate Scheduler into your applications.

-Scheduler operates even in the face of network, computer and datacenter failures, so your scheduled jobs continue to execute on time.
-It automatically switches to an alternative datacenter in the same region if needed.
-Users can also configure alternate endpoints, in case their main endpoint becomes unavailable.
+Scheduler operates during network, computer and datacenter failures, so your scheduled jobs continue to execute on time.
+It automatically switches to an alternative datacenter in the same region, if needed.
+Customers can also configure alternate endpoints, in case their main endpoint becomes unavailable.

 Create asynchronous jobs using queues

-Scheduler can also post messages to Storage queues or Service Bus queues or topics for asynchronous processing of recurring requests.
+Use Scheduler to post messages to Storage queues or Service Bus queues or topics, for asynchronous processing of recurring requests.
 This is useful for complex or long-running requests—such as a series of SQL queries against a large database—and when you want to invoke a service which is offline.